Rock-Village.com

 The lodge itself is an upscale hotel.

 In the gift shop was a yodeling stuffed goat.
 This is the type of thing that half way through the adults are looking for the off switch.
 But there were two young boys there who were just fascinated by it, and had their mother press the button multiple times.
 Corinne told us that Nicki & Keagan were also very interested in it.
 (It actually wasn't too bad.)
-For those who want to see it in action:
+We used to have a link to a video of one in action, but the video is no longer available.

 After arriving back at the lodge, a few of us walked up the road before supper and checked out Stowehoff Inn.
 It was a very nice location.
 The pub there was a '70's theme', which probably just means they haven't wanted to update the decor.
 The movie The Four Seasons was (partially) filmed here.
 That evening (Friday) were some games and relaxing back at the lodge.